JJ/hoborg/text/text.md

 "How much do you reckon I still owe you?" she said, crooking her mouth and joining her eyebrows until they formed a thick bush in the middle or her forehead.
-In fact, she had a single eyebrow, so frowning made her look as if she had a moustache.
+In fact, she had a single eyebrow, so frowning made her look as if she had a mustache.
 Which, come to think of it, she also had.
 Man, do cracker women have hair in all the wrong places...

 So well, she helped me to carry the gaffe to the truck bed; a truck